ACB-Bible/Bible-Code/Readme.md

 The "Bible Code" GitHub repositories that are actively being developed.

-1. [American Computerized Bible](https://github.com/ACB-Bible/AmericanComputerizedBible) - The "American Computerized Bible" is a project with complete CSS, HTML, Javascript source code, and Json file  examples that use data from the "BibleDB" project for developing an online Bible or website.
+1. [American Computerized Bible](https://github.com/ACB-Bible/AmericanComputerizedBible) - The "American Computerized Bible" is a website project with complete CSS, HTML, Javascript, and Json file  examples that use data from the "BibleDB" project for developing an online Bible or website.

 2. [BibleDB Project](https://github.com/ACB-Bible/BibleDB) - The "BibleDB" project is the master SQLite3 database and other data file types with the complete verses for multiple public domain versions of the Bible.

-3. [New Christian Bible Project](https://github.com/ACB-Bible/NCB) - The "New Christian Bible" is a project with complete CSS, HTML, Javascript source code, and Json file  examples that use data from the "BibleDB" project for developing an online Bible or website.
+3. [New Christian Bible Project](https://github.com/ACB-Bible/NCB) - The "New Christian Bible" is a website project with complete CSS, HTML, Javascript, and Json file  examples that use data from the "BibleDB" project for developing an online Bible or website.
+The "New Christian Bible" project is a more advanced and complex than th "American Computerized Bible".

-4. [Twenty-First Century Bible Project](https://github.com/ACB-Bible/TWF) - The "Twenty-First Century Bible" is a Bible translation project to create a new paraphrased Bible in modern twenty first century English with the help of God's AI (Artificial Intelligence).
+4. [Twenty-First Century Bible Project](https://github.com/ACB-Bible/TWF) - The "Twenty-First Century Bible" is a Bible translation project.
+This project endeavors to create a new paraphrased Bible in modern twenty first century English with the help of God's AI (Artificial Intelligence).

 Operational web sites can be viewed here:
 1. [American Computerized Bible](https://acbible.com)